syncfusion-content/blazor-docs/blazor/chart/axis-customization.md

 ### Axis title alignment

-The axis title's position can be aligned using the `TextAlignment` property in `ChartAxisTitleStyle`.
+The axis title's position can be aligned using the `TextAlignment` property in [ChartAxisTitleStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxisTitleStyle.html).
 The `TextAlignment` property allows you to specify the alignment of the title relative to the axis.
 You can set it to `Alignment.Near`, `Alignment.Center`, or `Alignment.Far` to position the title near the start, at the center, or far from the start of the axis, respectively.

 ```cshtml